szesam/Cyber_Physical_quests/quest-5/report.md

 On top of the base-design crawler, we attached  a breadboard using some zipties so that it secured in place even if the crawler is moving.
 The breadboard contains the circuits connecting the

+### Velocity from ADXL343

+Other than the encoder, we also used the accelerometer to detect the current speed of the crawler.
+Since the ADXL343 only detects the acceleration, we had to use "v = u + aT" to figure out the velocity (where u = initial velocity, a = sampled acceleration, T = sampling period).
+The acceleration taken is only the acceleration on the x-axis
+However, since we can't do an integration on the accelerometer, this is only an aproximation.
+The approximate results are close the value measured by the encoder but there are still inaccuracies.

+The results are then send to the web page to be displayed alongside the speed measured by the encoder.

+### Steering

+Steering the crawler involves controlling the servo.
+The angle values to steer the crawler in straight, left, and right are 90, 0, and 180 degrees respectively.

+The fucntionality of the steering is used the following cases:
+    1) Steer left or Steer right button is pushed on the webpage
+    2) The IR detects objects too close (< 50cm) to the crawler and needs to steer clear of the obstacle.

 ## Sketches and Photos
 <center><img src="./images/ece444.png" width="25%" /></center>